villena-francis/decont/README.md

 > The scripts contain comments to guide you in the tasks you need to perform.
 > Look for the *#TODO* comments, which indicate parts that need to be modified.

+## Adding commits to the repository

+You are encouraged to make atomic commits to the repository.
+This means that each commit should make only one logical change to your code.
+This could be fixing a single bug, adding a single feature, rearranging a section of code, and so on.

+If you're unsure, it's better to commit more frequently rather than less.
+Too many commits can always be squashed together later if necessary, but it is much more difficult to separate changes if they've been bundled into a single commit.

+If you'd like to read more about atomic commits see [here](https://www.aleksandrhovhannisyan.com/blog/atomic-git-commits/).

 ## Once you are done

 Once you are done, you should first export a file with your conda environment information.